hyandell/alexa-smarthome-validation/README.md

 return response
 ```

 Test your skill with some bad responses to see if this works.
+Then you should setup some CloudWatch alarms on error metrics for your Lambda to be alerted of these errors going forward.

+# Updates

+Please watch this repo as we will update these validation packages every time the Smart Home API is updated.

+# Feedback

+We welcome all feedback.
+Please create an issue in this repo if you have any questions, comments, or suggestions.